 In restoration, the "Mitigation" is the foot in the door, but the "Reconstruction" is the fortune.
 However, many firms lose the reconstruction contract because the intake hand-off is sloppy.
 If a homeowner has to recount their story three different times to three different people, they lose confidence.

 A high-authority intake system doesn't stop at the initial emergency call.
 It manages the "Nurture Loop."
-It follows up with the homeowner 48 hours after the mitigation has started to check on the progress and offer a seamless transition to the reconstruction estimate.
+It follows up with the homeowner 48 hours after the mitigation has started to check on the progress and offer a smooth transition to the reconstruction estimate.
 By using AI to maintain this constant, empathetic communication, you ensure that you capture the $15,000 reconstruction job that naturally follows the $3,000 mitigation.

-Authority FAQ: Navigating Restoration Intake in 2026
+FAQ: Navigating Restoration Intake

 How does speed-to-lead affect insurance carrier relationships?